TedHusted/awake/awake.md/awake.md

 Selene finds that the internal implant network is online.
 She briefs Oceanus and Idisi by text link.

  Selene: Command, here is my situation report.
 We gained entry to the colony.
 The iris is partially open.
-The hologram is down.
+The camouflage hologram is down.
 The Omnibot we retrieved from the truck advises that if we apply suction to the ventilation ducts, it will break the seals, and buy us some time.

 Oceanus adds Phoebe to the group chat.